 Watching Movies From CD, DVD or Blu-ray Discs

 Kodi supports CD, DVD and Blu-ray so that you can watch moves in all those formats.
-To watch a movie from disc in Kodi, first open the media center and insert the CD, DVD or Blu-ray into PC.
+To watch a movie from disc in Kodi, first open the media center and insert the CD, DVD or Blu-ray into your PC.
 Hover the cursor over Disc on Kodi’s sidebar as in the shot below.
-Then you can press a Play disc button to watch the movie.
+Then you can press the Play disc button to watch the movie.

 Those options include DVD and Blu-ray settings.
 Play DVDs automatically is one option you can select under DVD.
 Click Play DVDs automatically to activate that setting.
 Now when you insert a DVD, its movie will start playing automatically in Kodi.

 When a movie is playing, you can select the playback controls shown in the snapshot directly below.
 They include a Video menu button that opens the movie’s menu from which you can select film chapters.
 Press the Subtitles button to download subtitles for the film.